ZeloCoin/Zelo/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which tests the functionality of zelod and zelo-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which tests the functionality of zxlod and zxlo-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the zelo utilities, currently only zelo-tx.
+- [util](/test/util) which tests the zxlo utilities, currently only zxlo-tx.
 - [lint](/test/lint) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional